 The Qur’an does indeed discuss a change in direction for prayer and mosques.
 However the single reference is very vague (Q 2:143-4) with no place names or timeframe given.
 The official Abbasid narrative says this event occurred in Muhammad’s lifetime, around 624AD and involved a change from Jerusalem to Mecca.
 That the hadiths claim this as fact is the only evidence we have.
 Whoever wrote this hadith and propagated this early date is telling a lie, the archaeological evidence emphatically says otherwise.
 Islam, and its book, were clearly re-invented in the image of the emerging Abbasid empire between 725 and 822AD.

-Nabataea is also the cradle of the Arabic language which came from older Semitic languages, namely Syriac, Aramaic and Hebrew, but predominantly Syriac.
+Nabataea is also the cradle of the Arabic language which came from older Semitic languages, namely Syriac, Aramaic and Hebrew.
 Concerning religion, the Nabataeans had an affinity for worshipping sacred places carved into standing stones, often indented or standing cubes called a Ka’aba.
 They also considered meteorites as objects of worship.
 Both of these practices are now embedded in Muslim worship practices in Mecca with the famous black cube containing a sacred meteorite, and the subject of devout worship.
-Petra, unlike Mecca, was a place where irrigated agriculture actually flourished due to sophisticated irrigation systems, as mentioned in surah 80:27-31.
+Petra, unlike Mecca, was also a place where irrigated agriculture flourished as mentioned in surah 80:27-31.
 An annual Hajj was also undertaken to the nearby famous worship centre of Mamre, near modern-day Hebron, the site of Abraham’s life and burial.
 Sozomen’s Historia Ecclesiastica chapter 4 gives an excellent description of this important pagan Arab religious event.
-In addition, 54 of the 65 geographical references in the Qur’an refer to the people of Ad (23 references), the people of Thamud (24 references) and the Midianites (7 references).
+In addition, 50 of the 65 geographical references in the Qur’an refer to the people of Ad (23 references), the people of Thamud (24 references) and the Midianites (7 references).
 All of these tribes lived near Petra, not Mecca, and all of them were eventually “theologically” moved deep into the Arabian Peninsula as Islam took shape.
-The sheer lack of concrete geographical references in the Qur’an compared to other ancient religious books such as the Bible raises much suspicion concerning its origin.
+The sheer lack of concrete geographical references in the Qur’an compared to other religious books raises much suspicion concerning its origin.

 The Absence of Mecca